Coiot/cbr-main/src/albums/episode2.md

 - scene_number: "13"
   scene_title: Target Practice
   slide_url: https://latest.civbattleroyale.tv/season1-episode2-scene13.jpg
-  narration: "<p>We also see Delhi take damage — a troublesome sight for Indira and
+  narration: "<p>We also see Delhi take damage—a troublesome sight for Indira and
     her ministers, but they look more equipped to deal with the damage than Xia.
 It helps that Nepal’s archers are apparently engaged in training exercises in the forests south of the Ganges.
-Prithvi has instead sent a settler to the front line — Nepal are still only sitting on two cities, and if they throw away their only settler, they may stay this small for some time.</p>"
+Prithvi has instead sent a settler to the front line —Nepal are still only sitting on two cities, and if they throw away their only settler, they may stay this small for some time.</p>"
 - scene_number: "14"
   scene_title: The Peaceful Provinces
   slide_url: https://latest.civbattleroyale.tv/season1-episode2-scene14.jpg
   narration: "<p>Our first shot this part of PR leaders Zimbabwe, and they’ve added
     a fifth city to their empire, the first contender to do so.
-The stats tell us they do have an army, but it’s nowhere to be seen here — perhaps it’s marching on Ndongo already?
+The stats tell us they do have an army, but it’s nowhere to be seen here—perhaps it’s marching on Ndongo already?
 Alas, we just don’t know.
 South Africa has some of the most productive land on the cylinder, with plenty of useful resources, so we may be seeing a more evenly fielded army from them in the future.</p>"